oorabona/node-liblzma/README.md

 [![devDependency Status](https://david-dm.org/oorabona/node-liblzma/dev-status.svg)](https://david-dm.org/oorabona/node-liblzma#info=devDependencies)

 An other way to deal with the XZ compression format in NodeJS !
+Now supports NodeJS 0.12+, and all flavors of iojs/nodejs 3+/4+ !!

 # What is liblzma/XZ ?